Spaces of smooth embeddings and configuration categories: The configuration category of a manifold

-\emph{The particle model.} See also \cite{Andrade}.
-Here we assume only that $M$ is a topological manifold.
 Let $k\in\NN$.
 The space of maps from $\uli k$ to $M$ comes with an obvious stratification.
 There is one stratum for each equivalence relation $\eta$ on $\uli k$~.
 The points of that stratum are precisely the maps $\uli k\to M$ which can be factorized as projection from $\uli k$ to $\uli k\,/\eta$ followed by an injection of $\uli k\,/\eta$ into $M$.

 Now we construct a topological category whose object space is

 that is, the topological disjoint union of the ordered configuration spaces of $M$ for each cardinality $k\ge 0$.
 By a morphism from $f\in \emb(\uli k\,,M)$ to $g\in\emb(\uli\ell\,,M)$ we mean a pair consisting of a map $v\co \uli k\to \uli\ell$ and a (reverse) exit path $\gamma$ from $f$ to $gv$ in the stratified space of \emph{all} maps from $\uli k$ to $M$.
 See section~\ref{sec-topcat}, example (v).
 The space of all morphisms is therefore a coproduct